 Parky said that on visiting his native Barnsley, he could understand for the first time why people voted Leave.
 The lack of government investment has had a colossal impact on towns like this; closures, unemployment and everything else – the people have had a raw deal.

 Thirdly, in my early twenties I regularly visited primary and secondary schools in and around the town to deliver assemblies and lessons on anti-racism.
 I did so on behalf of Love Music Hate Racism, during my spell as their Yorkshire ambassador.
 We also staged demonstrations and counter-flyering whenever the BNP were out in the town centre on a Saturday.

 Fourth; since 2014, I’ve been working regularly with the Orgreave Truth & Justice Campaign.
-A lot of their activists are from in and around Barnsley, and through the same circle of folk, I was lucky enough to appear at last year’s We Shall Overcome festival, thanks to Tony Wright of The Hurriers.
+A lot of their activists are from in and around Barnsley, and through the same circle of folk, I was lucky enough to appear at last year’s May Day Festival of Solidarity, thanks to Tony Wright of The Hurriers.

 Fifth; since returning to spoken word in 2013, Barnsley has always been a regular gig destination – from The Civic to Arcade Alehouse, and also of course The Lamproom Theatre, where I supported Attila The Stockbroker in 2016.
 Last November I co-ran a political poetry workshop through Hear My Voice, and also performed a condensed version of ‘Two Little Ducks’.

 This is a town which has always meant something to me, ever since I engaged in politics and pretty such from day one when I started writing and performing spoken word poetry.
 I love the people, and to have a successful show there would mean the world.